 OUTSIDE FIRES/BARBEQUES, etc. are absolutely NOT PERMITTED at the Eagles Nest.
 They can be wonderful, and are permitted on some sections of the ocean beach, but the fire hazards with our winds here are exceptional.
 We’ve lost our home once to fire, and have luckily escaped several other fires, so please understand why we cannot be flexible on this!
 One smoldering coal or spark can spring to life too easily.

 TSUNAMI / EARTHQUAKES – Yes, this is real.
 Pay attention.

 At 300 feet elevation we’re outside the tsunami zone for even the worst case scenario.

-Alarms or voice-alerts in town may go off in the case of a tsunami caused by a distant earthquake.
+There are no longer alarms or voice-alerts in town.
+The movement is your indication.
 If you’re on the beach, get to above 20’ elevation.
 See tsunami map to see what neighboring areas are “safe” or at risk.
-Note: The alarms may be tested occasionally – so listen, don’t panic!

 IF AN EARTHQUAKE STARTS HERE, GET OUTSIDE IMMEDIATELY.
 That will be more than enough notice of tsunami that follow it.
 The repeating tsunami waves from a local quake will start about 15 minutes later, and may run up to +60 or 80 feet.
 Huge and long R9 subduction quakes happen about every 300 years and we’re overdue.
 Read the book on the Orphan Tsunami if you want some interesting international detective work!